americanexpress/unify-jdocs/readme.md

    * @param path  the path
    * @param value the value to set in the path
    * @param vargs the values to replace the % characters in path
-   * @throws com.americanexpress.unify.jdocs.UnifyException If the document is a typed document and the path is not found in the associated model document
+   * @throws UnifyException If the document is a typed document and the path is not found in the associated model document
    *                        If the document is a typed document and the type of the path in the model document does not match
    *                        If the path specified does not point to a leaf node */ void setBoolean(String path, boolean value, String... vargs);